bbauska/UofM-AdvStyling/readme.md

 One is to write your own code to do this, and the second is to use Bootstrap and some of the built-in Bootstrap classes.
-In your own code, it\'s not that hard to make your images responsive.
+In your own code, it&apos;s not that hard to make your images responsive.

 You just want to use fluid measurements.
-If you set that width to a 100% that means it\'s going to naturally change as people resize the window.
+If you set that width to a 100% that means it&apos;s going to naturally change as people resize the window.
 You can also add a little bit of an element to that, however.

 If you think someone's going to be looking at your page on an extra large screen.
-It\'s perfectly okay to add in an extra element called max width.
+It&apos;s perfectly okay to add in an extra element called max width.
 This will say, you know what?
 I want this picture to grow with the screen size, or show up full width of the screen size.
-Unless, we\'re in certain situations, in which case, you still want it to be responsive.
-But you really want it to top off at 750 pixels, maybe because you think the quality of the image will degrade, or you just don\'t want it to have so much emphasis.
+Unless, we&apos;re in certain situations, in which case, you still want it to be responsive.
+But you really want it to top off at 750 pixels, maybe because you think the quality of the image will degrade, or you just don&apos;t want it to have so much emphasis.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 285.  (##) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">